GuessWhoSamFoo/cookies/content/security/getting-started-with-selinux.md

 SELinux defaults to denying anything that is not explicitly allowed.
 SELinux has global modes, `permissive` and `enforcing`. `Permissive` mode allows the system to function like a Discretionary Access Control system, while logging every violation to SELinux.
 The `enforcing` mode enforces a strict denial of access to anything that isn't explicitly allowed.
 To explicitly allow certain behavior on a machine, you, as the system administrator, have to write policies that allow it.

 {{< note >}}
 We do not recommend you disable SELinux.
-But if you wish to disable SELinux, please read our quick-answer guide on [disabling SELinux](/docs/quick-answers/linux/how-to-disable-selinux)
+But if you wish to disable SELinux, please read our quick-answer guide on [SELinux](/docs/quick-answers/linux/how-to-change-selinux-modes)
 {{< /note >}}

 ## Before You Begin